CleverCloud/doc.clever-cloud.com/commons/clever-tools/notifications.md

-Historically and by default, deployment result e-mails (deployment succeeded or failed) were always sent to the owners of an application, namely the user themselves or the organisation's members.
+Historically and by default, deployment result e-mails (deployment succeeded or failed) were always sent to the owners of an application, namely the user themselves or the organization's members.

 Using the `notify-email` command of *clever-tools*, you can choose to disable this or to restrict it to only some applications.